Murray H. Goodman

-Murray H. Goodman (born 1925) is an American real estate developer, philanthropist, and founder of Goodman Properties (also known as The Goodman Company).
-He is Lehigh University's most generous living benefactor, and the Goodman Campus and 16,000-seat Goodman Stadium are named in his honor.
+Murray Henry Goodman (November 10, 1925 – December 21, 2024) was an American real estate developer, philanthropist, and founder of Goodman Properties, also known as The Goodman Company.
+He was, at the time of his death, Lehigh University's most generous living benefactor, and the Goodman Campus and 16,000-seat Goodman Stadium at the university are named in his honor.

-Early life
+Early life and education

-Murray Goodman was born in Bethlehem, Pennsylvania.
-He was educated at Liberty High School there.
+Goodman was born in Bethlehem, Pennsylvania, on November 10, 1925, and was educated at Liberty High School in Bethlehem.

-Goodman served in the USAAF for 2.5 years.
-He then received a bachelor's degree in business administration from Lehigh University graduating in 1948, and was captain of the basketball team in 1947.
+Goodman served in the United States Air Force for 2.5 years.
+He then received a bachelor's degree in business administration from Lehigh University, where he was captain of Lehigh's basketball team in 1947 and graduated in 1948.

 Career

 The Goodman Company, headquartered in West Palm Beach, Florida, was founded in 1960 in Allentown, Pennsylvania.
 It has actively and successfully developed regional malls and power centers throughout Pennsylvania, Florida, New Jersey, Virginia, and Ohio for over five decades.
 Goodman began his career as a general contractor, constructing institutional buildings and developing supermarkets, service stations, and small shopping centers in eastern Pennsylvania.
 The company was an early pioneer in the development and management of regional and super-regional malls with more than 24 million square feet of commercial space.